-Magnet based generator with integrated ignition.
-Replaces complete original 6 volts magneto (type DC 100-45/6/2000-S), and all ignition parts such as advance unit (govenor), points and ignition coils.
+- ignition on the LH engine side - Magnet based generator with integrated ignition.
+Replaces complete original 6 volts Marelli dynamo as well as the govenor/points arrangement at the camshaft and the ignition coil.
 Output at 12V/100W DC.
-Solid state ignition with own power supply from within the system and electronic advance unit giving the same advance characteristics as the original system.

-Does not require changes on crankcase.
-You may drive without a battery (please see special info on that matter here).
+Solid state ignition with own power supply from within the system and electronic advance unit. - Does not require changes on crankcase.
+You may drive without a battery

-- all parts are new

 - more light output

 - very stable ignition with solid spark

 - better starting, better fuel burning

 - no wear anymore on points

 - no worry anymore over centrifugal govenor

-- assembly instructions (same as for 7189)
+Assembly instructions for system 729999900

-- wiring diagram of the system

-- parts in the pack (photo)

-- original Gilera dynamo

-- the engine block with stock dynamo (picture shows B300 which has same dynamo side)

-- the new system in a Gilera

-- the new rotor